ramichr/google_docs_clone/README.md

 2. Install the bundle `bundle install` and package `yarn install --check-files`
 3. Fetch the keys from the keypass to access encrypted credential files
-4. run `rails g docker_dir_env:install`
+4. Install [Docker Desktop](https://docs.docker.com/desktop/install/ubuntu/) and run `rails g docker_dir_env:install`
 5. Setup your database (It's recommended to use docker.
 See "Database Creation")
 6. Start your server
-   with `foreman start`.
+   with `bin/dev`.
 This will start a puma server listening on port ENV['PORT'] and a sidekiq server for file analyzing with active storage.

    When using `byebug` to debug make sure to use `rails s` since foreman hinders you from inputing data while running.

 ## System dependencies

-- Ruby (rvm)
+- Ruby (rbenv)
 - Node.js
 - libmysqlclient-dev
 - python-dev